K94L/k94l-website/README.md

 3. Run `python generate_portfolio.py` to rebuild the portfolio markup (updates the homepage and company count).
 4. (Optional) Start a local server to double-check: `python3 -m http.server 3000`.
 5. Deploy the updated files (`index.html`, `data/portfolio.csv`, etc.) to one.com.
+6. Alternatively, manage the data via the Vercel/Next.js admin in `web/`.

 ## Deploying to one.com